 There’s just SO much to do…

-Over the past seven years, since starting this blog, I’ve had the opportunity to meet and work with some pretty amazing women.
+Over the past nine years, since starting this blog, I’ve had the opportunity to meet and work with some pretty amazing women.
 Some are busy conquering the world, starting their own companies or climbing the corporate ladder.
 Others are busy homeschooling and raising their families.
 Many are even doing both at the same time.

-And, across the board, the one thing all these women have in common is the feeling that there is never quite enough time to get it all done.
+And now, in the midst of this COVID-19 pandemic, we’re faced with no choice but to do it all from home.
+And whether you’ve been working from home for a while, or have been thrown into it due to the crisis, across the board, the one thing all these women have in common is the feeling that there is never quite enough time to get it all done.

 Well, we all have 24 hours in our day.
 You, me, Oprah, Mark Zuckerberg, Beyoncé, and Bill Gates.
 Most of us try to get at least 7-8 hours of sleep a night (or hopefully somewhere in that realm) leaving 16 hours a day to get things done.

 And let’s face it–most of us would prefer to do more than just WORK.
 We’d also like to enjoy time with our spouse.
 And under normal circumstances, we’d love to be able to get a pedicure once in a while and maybe grab coffee with a friend.
 We’d like to play with our kids.
 We’d like to spend less time doing all those things we HAVE to do so that there is a lot more time for things we WANT to do.
 (Which is actually our entire mission here at LWSL!)

 So how on earth do we get what we need to do done?
 How can we still get our work done, our kids schooled, and stay on top of all our other responsibilities?
 What are the secrets of super-productive people out there who are able to absolutely rock their schedule and yet, they don’t spend their entire lives working?